 Too much cortisol caused by stress directly causes our tissues to no longer respond to our hormones.
 It creates a condition of hormonal resistance.
 This hormonal resistance can impact other hormones such as insulin, estrogen, progesterone, testosterone, and DHEA.
 At Dynamic Life Health Center, we measure your cortisol level and develop a treatment plan to help you combat stress and normalize your cortisol levels.
+Because there can be multiple levels of causation, it can take from 6 months to a year to restore your health.
 High levels can produce some of the following symptoms:

 - Feeling wired, but at the same time feeling tired